Metrics are important and allow you to understand your store and how it performs better. This article explains all the metrics you may encounter.

 Gross Revenue

-Gross Revenue does not subtract returns and is same as Gross Sales metric in Shopify.
+Gross revenue does not subtract returns and is same as the gross sales metric in Shopify.

 Gross Sales